 “Oh, oh, excusez nous!
-On a empêché votre travail”, Eric says to the man behind the reception counter in French, but soon realizes that he should have spoken English.
+On a empêché votre travail”, Eric says to the men behind the reception counter in French, but soon realizes that he should have spoken English.

 Dan has his phone on with bachata music.
 The volume is amplified because of the hollow space.
-Not everyone likes the same music and latin music is particular to the ears of many in various senses.
+Not everyone likes the same music, and latin music is particular to the ears of many in various senses.
 Dan’s bachata music is loud.
-We can avoid seeing movements by not looking, yet we can’t avoid hearing unless you have ear plugs.
+We can avoid seeing movements by not looking, yet we can’t avoid hearing unless we have ear plugs.

-Not only the music is loud and some of them talk without restraint as well.
-But the personnel are quite nice and tolerate them silently.
+Not only the music is loud, some of them talk without restraint as well.
+But the personnel are quite nice and tolerant.
 The salesmen are leaving one after another.
 It’s lunch time, soon the open offices are empty.

 “Can you stop your music please?” a woman in her late 50s in shoulder long straight blonde hair pops up to Isola and puts her hand on Isola’s arm.
 Realizing that it’s Dan who has the music, her requesting eyes turn towards him.